 In college I had a huge pot – easily mistaken for a witch’s cauldron – which came in handy many times when boiling pasta for the 6 of us girls – but unfortunately I didn’t see the need for it anymore and didn’t bring it to DC with me.
 What a mistake.
 It would have been perfect for making huge batches of broth – which freeze perfectly by the way.
 O well I’ll just have to learn to make due with my 5 quart dutch oven.
 You can make chicken broth with any part of the chicken but I think it’s easiest to buy a whole one, remove the inner parts, chop off some of that icky looking tail fat and throw the whole chicken in the cauldron.
 And then that tender, soft chicken meat can be used in salads, sandwiches, soup, quesadillas – the possibilities are endless.

-I know you can bypass all the work here by just buying the canned version, but trust me, it doesn’t even come close to the real home made one.
+I know you can bypass all the work here by just buying the canned or boxed version, but trust me, it doesn’t even come close to the real home made one.

 - 1 celery stick